-The use by student Riders of alcohol or illicit drugs (including without limitation cannabis or unprescribed pharmaceutical drugs) is prohibited.
+The use of alcohol or illicit drugs at the race event (including without limitation cannabis or unprescribed pharmaceutical drugs) is prohibited by anyone attending or participating in the event.

 FIRST VIOLATION

 The first violation of the ACA Substance Use Policy will result in the student's loss of eligibility for three races.
 If a season ends before completing the three races, the loss of eligibility will carry over into the next season.